Aim of this information

 How long do I have to make representations?

 The DBS will allow you 8 weeks from the date of their notification letter to you to make your representations.
 However, if you feel that you need more time you must write to them detailing why you feel an extension is needed.
-Once they receive your request, they may consider granting such an extension of the usual time limit.
+Once they receive your request, they may consider granting such an extension.
 The DBS is unable to extend the representations period indefinitely and is unable to wait for appeals on cautions or convictions should they be on going.
 Where new information is subsequently made available (such as the outcome of an appeal hearing), the DBS is able to review the decision in light of the new information.

 What happens once I have sent my representations?